-If you are interested in joining the SJSU judo team, it is important to keep in mind that we are an independent program within the University.
-We fund much of our own expenses, and emphasize academics just as much as training.
+If you are interested in joining the SJSU judo team, it is important to keep in mind that we are an independent program within the University as well as a one-unit PE class!
+Which means we fund much of our own expenses, but also emphasize academics just as much as training.

 Here are some tips for anyone interested in joining the Judo Team:

 1. Come visit us!
 The best way to understand what we do is to attend one of our practices.
-For local athletes, we hold Open Mat on Fridays from 6 to 8 in SPX 218 on campus.
+For local athletes, we hold Open Mat on Fridays from 5:30 to 7:30 PM in YUH 208 on campus.
 For athletes who live further away, we are more than happy to work with you and arrange a time for you to train and stay in San Jose.
 It is VERY important that you contact the coaches ahead of time and inform them of when you will be visiting the dojo.
-For any questions, click on the “Contact Us” on our home page, or shoot us a message on the SJSU Judo Facebook Page.
+For any questions, click on “Contact Us” or shoot us a message on the SJSU Judo Facebook Page.

-5. If you have been accepted and are interested in training with us, be sure to enroll in the class.
-SJSU is considered a one-unit class in the Kinesiology Department.
-Based on your level, you can enroll in Beginner, Intermediate, or Competitve Judo.
+If you have been accepted and are interested in training with us, be sure to enroll in the class.
+SJSU Judo is considered a one-unit class in the Kinesiology Department.
+Based on your level, you can enroll in Beginner (KIN 52A), Intermediate (KIN 52B), or Competitive Judo (KIN 52C).
 Be sure to plan your class schedule accordingly.
-Note that to be a full time student (therefore, eligible for the Collegiate Nationals) you must have a minimum of 12 units.
+Note that to be a full-time student (therefore, eligible to represent SJSU Judo at the Collegiate Nationals) you must have a minimum of 12 units.
 Also, if you train with the Beginner and Intermediate Classes, you will have opportunities later on to train with the Competitive team.

 Lastly, communicate with us!
-If you are interested in SJSU Judo and want to study at SJSU, we would like to be aware of your interest so that we can assist you in anyways possible.
+If you are interested in SJSU Judo and want to study at SJSU, we would like to be aware of your interest so that we can assist you in any way possible.